freedomofpress/securedrop-workstation-docs/docs/admin/install.rst

 Apply updates to system templates (estimated wait time: 45-60 minutes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before installing SecureDrop Workstation, you must set up network and Tor access, then update the system VMs:

-- After logging in, use the network manager widget in the upper-right panel to configure your network connection.
+After logging in again, confirm that the network manager successfully connects you to the configured network.
+If necessary, verify the network settings using the network manager widget.

 - Next, configure Tor by selecting the Qubes menu (the **Q** icon in the upper left corner) and selecting **Service: sys-whonix > sys-whonix: Anon Connection Wizard**.
 In most cases, choosing the default **Connect** option is best.
 Click **Next**, then **Next** again.
 Then, if Tor connects successfully, click **Finish**.
 If Tor fails to connect, make sure your network conection is up and does not filter Tor connections, then try again.